 - Use "^" in front of the URL to define an exact match at the beginning.

 - Use "$" at the end of the URL to define an exact match at the end.

 - Use ".*" instead of "*" to specify a wildcard in the middle of the URL pattern.

 - Within the rule, you can use wildcards to specify URL patterns.

-Also notice the total number of steps in the funnel flow is mentioned next to the Add Page button.
+Also notice that the total number of steps in the funnel flow is mentioned next to the Add page button.

 Continue this process and add all other pages of your funnel flow.

 When you are ready, click the Close button to close the Visual Picker.
-You are returned to the flow overview of the funnel listener.
+You are returned to the flow overview of the Funnel Step Listener.
 The overview shows thumbnails of all selected pages chained underneath each other: